 It’s also important to remember that online photos are Digital Products, they don’t need shipping, inventory, etc.

 To give customers access to download their photos after purchasing them, you need to install the free Digital Downloads app from the Shopify App Store.
-It provides a download link for customers after they pay for an image.
+It provides a download link for customers after they make a payment on your store.

 Payments gateways ( Settings > Payments) allow you to accept payment in many ways.
 Shopify supports over 100 payment methods, including the Shopify internal payment gateway.